 DMNEdge are used to depict Requirements or Associations in the DMN model.
 Since DMNDiagramElement might be depicted more than once, sourceElement and targetElement attributes allow to determine to which depiction a DMNEdge is connected.
 When DMNEdge has a source, its sourceModelElement MUST refer to the DMNDiagramElement it starts from.
 That DMNDiagramElement MUST resolved to the DMNElement that is the actual source of the Requirement or Association.
 For Requirement, this is the required DMNElement.
-When it has a target, its targetModelElement MUST refer to the DMNDiagramElement where it ends.
-That DMNDiagramElement MUST resolved to the DMNElement holding it.
+When it has a target, its targetModelElement MUST refer to the DMNDiagramElement MUST resolved to the DMNElement.
+When it has a target, its targetModelElement MUST refer to the DMNDiagramElement or Association.
+For Requirement MUST resolved to the DMNElement MUST resolved to the DMNElement or Association.
+For Requirement, this is the actual target of the Requirement or Association.
+For Requirement, this is the DMNElement holding it.